citorva/HiddenTranslator/README.md

 # Security issue

 This script requires a google api key used to manage google service usage and service shipping.
 The use of google service is not free and this key is private.
-As a consequence, you need to limit the code usage for your site.
+To prevent any disconveniences, read the `Securing an API key` in the API key documentation or follow this [link](https://cloud.google.com/docs/authentication/api-keys#securing_an_api_key)

 # Documentation